Where to Watch 2026 FIFA World Cup Live on TV in India

 FIFA World Cup 2026 TV Telecast and Live Stream in India

+It took more than expected time to finalize the Indian broadcaster of the FIFA World Cup.
 The delay boils down to intense financial negotiations between FIFA and India’s major media conglomerates.
 Initially, FIFA floated an ambitious $100 million asking price for a combined package covering the 2026 and 2030 tournament cycles.
 Finding zero takers at that valuation, FIFA slashed its standalone price tag for the 2026 tournament to approximately $35 million.

 However, India’s dominant sports media networks have pushed back heavily: